February 3, 2022

 Disclosure: This page contains affiliate links.
 If you click through and purchase an item, we may earn a commission.
 See our terms of service for details.

-E-learning is a hot sector and projected to reach $300 billion in a few years.
+E-learning is a hot sector and is projected to reach $300 billion in a few years.
 That’s not surprising given the benefits of online learning.
 E-learning is efficient, convenient, and flexible, with many courses available for free or at a low price.
 By contrast, campuses and classrooms are expensive to operate and maintain.
 Those factors have some colleges eliminating on-campus programs and moving to online-only formats.
 For example, the University of Illinois at Urbana-Champaign phased out its on-campus MBA and now only offers it online via Coursera.

 On e-learning websites, there are three types of teachers, i.e., academics, professionals, and a mix of both.
 Academics teach on websites such as Coursera and edX.
 Professionals teach on platforms like Linkedin Learning and Udemy.
 Professionals with robust academic backgrounds can show up anywhere, including Udacity and Pluralsight.

 Skillshare is an online learning community with thousands of classes for curious people.
 Millions of members come together to find inspiration and take the next steps in their creative journeys.
 Skillshare teachers are working professionals, experts, and subject matter enthusiasts.
-Top teachers earn six-figures plus annually.
+Top teachers earn six figures plus annually.
 Create, build, and thrive are the three main content categories.

 - Founded by Michael Karnjanaprakorn and Malcolm Ong in 2010